Davidcoperfield/NCL-CTF/README.md

 # NCL-CTF
 # Importance note*
-Please dont leak this information to anywhere our team might get inbto trouble haha
+Please dont leak this information to anywhere our team might get into trouble haha

 All this information is from my prediction so not 100% matched their CTF-challenges.
 Only take it as a reference!!